-Cream

-780:600 Introduction to Graduate Studies ;

-699 Research and Thesis 3-9
+780:600 Introduction to Graduate Studies 3 699 Research and Thesis 3-9

-(The Graduate Faculty will assign the actu al num

-ber after oral examination.
-Typically, six cre dits are

-earned for a thesis.)
+(The Graduate Faculty will assign the actual number after oral examination.
+Typically, six credits are earned for a thesis.)

-B. A minimum of 45 additional credi ts shal

-be earned from the following courses or fr rom ap

-proved courses in cognate fields: -
+B. A minimum of 45 additional credits shall be earned from the following courses or from approved courses in cognate fields: 780:560 Dramatic Criticism 4

-780:560 Dramatic Criticism 4
+0:560 Dramatic Criticism 4

 566 Advanced Problems in Lighting 3

 567 Contemporary Theatre Styles 4

-568 Children's Theatre Workshop 4-8

-605 Graduate Research in Speech and

-Theatre Arts 3-9

-636 Special Problems in Oral Interpretation 4

-641 Problems in Directing 4

-642 Problems in Contemporary Acting 4

-Credits

-780:660 Advanced Technical Theatre 3

-661 Playwriting 3

-662 Seminar in American Musical Theatre 3

-663 Seminar in American Theatre 3

-664 Seminar in Commedia Dell' Arte 3

-665 Seminar in Theatre Audience 3

-667-69 Studies in Dramatic Practice

-(3 credits each) 9

-^{}This course may be used, in addition to an approved individual research project, for a group project for the study of a designated, specialized topic, such as a seminar on Brecht, the Irish Theatre, Black Theatre, et cetera.

-C. There is no specific number of courses in cognate fields required.
-Students may elect related graduate courses in the department or in English, psychology, art, or music.
+Credits Credits 568 Children's Theatre Workshop 4-8 664 Seminar in Commedia Dell' Arte 3 605 Graduate Research in Speech and 665 Seminar in Theatre Audience 3 Theatre Arts 3-9 667-69 Studies in Dramatic Practice 636 Special Problems in Oral Interpretation 4 (3 credits each) 9 641 Problems in Directing 4 642 Problems in Contemporary Acting 4 This course may be used, in addition to an approved individu- project, for a group project for the study of a designated, specialized as a seminar on Brecht, the Irish Theatre, Black Theatre, et ceter topic, such 661 662 Advanced Technical Theatre Playwriting Seminar in American Musical Theatre Seminar in American Theatre 3 3 3 3 C. There is no specific number of courses nate fields required.
+Students may elect relate uate courses in the department or in Englis chology, art, or music. ed grad-

+- 662 Seminar in American Musical Theatre 663 Seminar in American Theatre